 A. The markets are really coming to life with new peas, broad beans, asparagus – both white and green, dandelion leaves and buds and wild garlic.
 Winter has definitely left because it’s all starting to happen in terms of fresh, new spring produce!
 It’s very exciting and inspiring for me as a chef!

-Q. Le Chevrefeuille restaurant has re-opened for 2015.
-What plans do you have for the menu this year?
+Q. What plans do you have for the CookDordogne menu this year?

-A. We always stick to what’s fresh, local and in season for our menu at Le Chevrefeuille.
+A. We always stick to what’s fresh, local and in season for our menu at CookDordogne.

-This year, we’ve plans for a gorgeous pan seared cod using locally sourced fish.
-When the figs on our tree ripen, we’ll be doing confit du canard with fig sauce, and later in the year when chestnut season arrives, we’ll be dishing up a delectable chestnut veloute.
-Of course, desserts are always in season in France, and I’ll be serving up everybody’s favourites: cream brûlée and fondant au chocolat… to name just two.
+When the figs on our tree ripen, we’ll be doing confit de canard with fig sauce, and later in the year when chestnut season arrives, we’ll be preparing a delectable chestnut veloute.
+Of course, desserts are always in season in France, and we’ll be serving up everybody’s favourites: cream brûlée and fondant au chocolat… to name just two.

 Q. What do you love most about cooking for others?